SAP-archive/teched2020-DEV161/exercises/ex8/README.md

 Congratulations, you completed the [Useful CF Commands](#useful-cf-commands) exercise!

-This is a set of very powerful tools that lets you interact with SAP Cloud Platform without leaving SAP Business Application Studio.
+It is a set of powerful tools that lets you interact with SAP Cloud Platform without leaving SAP Business Application Studio.
 This can save you a lot of time!

 Continue to [Exercise 1 - Project Setup Using Business Application Studio](../ex1/README.md).